wheaney/breezy-desktop/README.md

 ### GNOME Setup

 Make sure your glasses are extending your workspace and not just mirroring your primary monitor by opening up the `Displays` settings dialog and choosing the `Join` option for multiple displays.
-If you're running `GNOME on Xorg`, you won't be able to launch virtual displays; switch to `Wayland` or follow the [GNOME Legacy setup](#gnome-widescreen-legacy-setup) instructions if you want access to widescreen mode.
+If you're running `GNOME on Xorg`, you won't be able to launch virtual displays unless you switch to `Wayland`.

 #### GNOME Multi-display